pyflosic/fodMC/python/README.md

 Author: Seabstian Schwalbe
 Licence: The same as the fodMC, because it is part of it.

-* compile.sh:   compiling fodmc as libary
+* compile.sh:   compiling fodmc as libary (changes in fodmc_alex.f90 needed)

 * pyfodmc.py:  use fodmc.so as python module
 * src fodmc:    the src is adjusted module header/subroutine